Jagannath Temple, Ahmedabad

 The Jagannath Temple is a temple dedicated to the Hindu God Jagannath in the city of Ahmedabad in the Gujarat state of India.
-The temple located in the Jamalpur locality was established by Sadhu Sarangdasji about 450 years ago.
 The temple is famous for its annual chariot festival, the Rath Yatra, which is the third most important and largest after the Ratha Yatra at Puri.
-The temple remains open for devotees from 4:30 AM to 1:00 PM and 3:00 PM to 9:00 PM daily.
+The temple remains open for devotees from 04:30 AM to 01:00 PM and 03:00 PM to 09:00 PM daily.